akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_osx_1011.rst

     The `--with-httpd24` option installs the package httpd24 (apache) automatically and compiles the libphp5.so extension for apache.
-If you want to use the OS X built-in apache version, you need to unlink the package using the following command: `brew unlink httpd24` (This command does not delete the libphp5.so extension that you will need to include your apache configuration).
+If you want to use the OS X built-in apache version, you need to unlink the package using the following command: `brew unlink httpd24` (This command does not delete the libphp5.so extension that you will need to include in your apache configuration).

 * Check that your PHP version is correct: